Huulamnguyen/inventory-pos-rails-react/README.md

 - `rails s` => to run server for Rails Back-end App
 - `npm start --prefix client` => to run server fro React Front-end App
 - Note: this application is built with Postgresql

+## Improvement & Bugs
+- Refreshing the page, it shows a json format page.
+It seems heroku confused two port for front-end and back-end (Version Deployed on Heroku)
+- After creating a new store, click manage => it shows an error.
+However, it can be fixed after refreshing the page.